-The MOG sequence of opossum (Monodelphis domestica) was taken from the NCBI database and then ordered from Thermo Fisher Scientific GenArt service.
-The chimeric construct, named Human-Opossum MOG, was designed with human MOG sequence until glycine 155 followed by the cytosolic and second hydrophobic domain from the MOG sequence of the opossum.
-In this construct, the C-terminus consists of an SGSGGGSGGGGGGSGS linker.
+The MOG sequence of opossum (Monodelphis domestica) was taken from the NCBI database and then ordered from Thermo Fisher Scientific GeneArt service.
+The chimeric construct, named Human-Opossum MOG, was designed with human MOG sequence until glycine-155 followed by the cytosolic and second hydrophobic domain from the MOG sequence of the opossum.
+In this construct, the C-terminus consists of an SGSGGGSGGGSGSG linker.
 Schemes of these constructs are included in Fig. 4.
-Mutants of the N-terminal extracellular part of MOG were described previously (Mayer et al., 2013).
+Mutants of the N-terminal extracellular part of MOG were described previously.25

-The MOG variants EYFP/CFP-FL-MOG and EYFP/CFP-ED-MOG, with the fluorescent dyes at the N-terminus were also synthetized from GenArt (Thermo Fisher Scientific) and then cloned into the pEGFP-N1 vector, with the consequent removal of the EGFP sequence portion at the C-terminus.
-The control constructs ECFP, EYFP and the fusion ECFP-EYFP were kindly provided by H. Eibel (Feiburg, Germany) and were described in (Smulski et al., 2017).
+The MOG variants EYFP/CFP-FL-MOG and EYFP/CFP-ED-MOG, with the fluorescent dyes at the N-terminus were also synthesized from GeneArt (Thermo Fisher Scientific) and then cloned into the pEGFP-N1 vector, with the consequent removal of the EGFP sequence portion at the C-terminus.
+The control constructs enhanced cyan fluorescent protein (ECFP), enhanced yellow fluorescent protein (EYFP) and the fusion ECFP-EYFP were kindly provided by H. Eibel (Freiburg, Germany) and are described in Smulski et al.31